 Treatment depends on where the bone is broken and whether there is an open wound.
 If you have an open wound, you may receive IV antibiotics and have the wound flushed with sterile water.
 Most fractures are treated in two stages:

-Reduction: The bone is put back into its proper position.
+Reduction.
+The bone is put back into its proper position, if needed.

-Immobilization: The bone is held in place so it doesn't move as it heals.
-For many arm or leg fractures, this done with a splint or cast.
-Serious or compound fractures may first need surgical repair.
-In that case, you will be referred to a bone specialist (orthopaedic surgeon).
+Immobilization.
+The bone is held in place so it doesn't move as it heals.
+For many arm or leg fractures, this is done with a splint or cast.
+Serious or compound fractures may need surgical repair.
+In that case, you will be referred to a bone specialist (orthopedic surgeon).